 Fill out the form so that we can put you in contact with certified contractors from our network!

 High arm reach is another commonly used method of demolition.
 The way this demolition method is defined is when the structure reaches a height of more than 20 meters.
 This style of demolition is usually completed by a base machine, such as an excavator, tank, or engine, as well as a demolition arm that consists of 3 sections, or by a telescopic boom alongside a tool attached to the base machine.
 Such a demolition method is generally used on materials such as reinforced concrete, steel, masonry, and mixed material structures.

 There may be other machines employed to complete the high arm reach demolition process, as additional components for secondary operations, such as crunching or moving material, are necessary.
 The height of the home or building being demolished as well as the site conditions all play a role in how this demolition process plays out.

-RenoQuotes.com can help you get quotes for.
-By submitting your demolition project to us, we’ll put you in contact with top-rated contractors.
+RenoQuotes.com can help you get quotes for your demolition project.
+By submitting your project, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.